 As we continue to navigate a constantly evolving climate, our school is committed to implementing, adapting, and upholding our policies based on the guidelines of CDC, VA Dept of Health, and VA Dept of Education.
 Our Director of Administration has implemented a detailed mitigation strategy that our faculty, staff, students, and parents adhere to.

 While we know that COVID-19 will continue to impact our community for the foreseeable future, we have been inspired by the resilience, dedication, and creativity of our teachers, administrators, parents, and students to rise up in these uncertain times.

 Changes to the Learning Environment:

 - Socially Distanced Classrooms& Cohorts – Desks are spaced at least 3 feet apart from one another.
-Our large windows are opened to increase airflow as well as upgraded HVAC filtration when learning indoors.
+Our HVAC air filtration has been upgraded to kill viruses in the air.
 Each classroom is defined as a ‘cohort’ that stays together throughout the school day.
 Cohorts will avoid intermingling of students as much as possible.

 - Outdoor Learning – Outdoor learning spaces across campus will continue to be utilized for program instruction, mealtimes and other meeting times.

 - Re-Thinking Shared Supplies – Academic and artistic supplies are provided to each student and stored individually.

 - Reimagining Group Learning – Group learning activities like circle games, plays, etc, have been modified so that children are maintaining social distance and yet still experiencing the hands-on movement and activities that enrich their learning.